|

 expression, expression

-This book was previously published by Person Education, Inc.,
+This book was previously published by Pearson Education, Inc.,

 formerly known as Prentice Hall.
 ISBN: 0-13-183898-9